curiouslearning/TinkrTeam/README.md

 ShelfManager.cs -> BookObject.cs -> BookCollision.cs

  1. Load initial/local asset bundle on shelf scene

+ // TODO: Pull manifest and book files from a server.
+Today they are stored locally.
  2. Call server manifest file with timeout of 1.0sec.

  3. if (server manifest is newer than local manifest)